Computational-Biology-OceanOmics/OceanOmics-demultiplex-pipeline/README.md

 ### metadata

-.csv file that is mandatory
+.csv file that is mandatory.

 The only mandatory column for the metadata file is 'sample_id'.
 Any additional columns will be added to sample sheet in final output.
 The 'sample_id' column must have the same samples found in the input index file or plate file.